-To protect against potential fraud and embezzlement, the investment securities of the plan shall be held by a third party Custodian Bank, designated pursuant to a custodial agreement executed by both parties.
-The securities and any related collateral held by the custodian for the benefit of the plan should be properly designated as an asset of the plan.
+To protect against potential fraud and embezzlement, the investment securities of the Fund shall be held by a third party custodian bank, designated pursuant to a custodial agreement executed by both parties.
+The securities and any related collateral held by the custodian for the benefit of the Fund should be properly designated as an asset of the Fund.
 No withdrawal of securities, in whole or in part, shall be made from safekeeping except by an authorized member of the Board or the Board's designee.
 3. Delivery vs. Payment.